nnashwin/confirm-it/readme.md

 # confirmIt
-> Allowing you to chain confirms together to control behavior
+> Chain confirms together to control behavior

 ## Install
 Copy the script into your assets folder.
 Include in the markup of your web page.